jvik/IBE260-bridge/README.md

 # IBE260-Bridge

-This project is a bridge game simulator.
-It allows players to join a table, place bids, and play rounds of bridge.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.